chocochip1986/SpringBootAxonKafkaProject/README.md

         * ProducerFactory - Based on this bean's configuration, Axon will instantiate Producers to publish events to a Topic.
 Kafka also has its own ProducerFactory library so becareful of where you import yours.
 You need the one from Axon.
         * KafkaPublisher - This bean is required to push messages to a Kafka Topic.
 You'll need to declare a ProducerFactory bean.
         * KafkaEventPublisher - Essentially, I think this bean operates like a event handler which will push the events down to the KafkaPublisher.
 That's why you need to set a KafkaPublisher in the bean.

+#**Questions I have yet to find answers**
+* How does deletion of Aggregate Instances work?
+* Can I display a list of unique Aggregate Instances?